szeness/BlackJackLAc/README.md

 so that was the first time I realized how amazing the oop is.

-so this was actualy a console game, u still can see it if you press 'V' it will show the console with the by characters drawen cards..
+so this was actualy a console game I did to help a school mate understand the processing of coding from zero, u still can see it if you press 'V' it will show the console with the by characters drawen cards..

 then I wanted to implement it in Swing, its my first steps ever to see how in Java a Gui can be operated.